chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 ### Institutional Echoes: Between Stavanger and Oslo
-Our workshops unfolded in two places: Kunsthall Stavanger and the Munch museum in Oslo.
+Our workshops unfolded in two places: Kunsthall Stavanger and the Munch Museum in Oslo.
 The shift between the two locations was revealing.
 In Stavanger, the young participants felt at ease.
 They laughed, debated, and claimed space with confidence.
 In Oslo, the tone changed.
 Voices lowered and their movements became tentative.
 One participant asked quietly: ‘Are we allowed to be here?’

 We hadn’t planned for this shift, but we felt it.
 It served as a powerful reminder that space is never neutral.
 Institutions carry expectations—both spoken and unspoken—that shape how we behave and who feels entitled to speak.